secwexen/secwexen/README.md

 ---

-© 2026 secwexen — All Rights Reserved.

----

 Disclaimer: All tools and research in this project have been developed solely for educational and ethical purposes, and any misuse is strictly prohibited.